zyedidia/micro/runtime/help/options.md

 	default value: `true`

-* `autosave`: micro will save the buffer every 8 seconds automatically.
+* `autosave`: micro will save the buffer every `n` seconds automatically (where `n` is the value of the option).
 Micro also will automatically save and quit when you exit without asking.
 Be careful when using this feature, because you might accidentally save a file, overwriting what was there before.
+If the value of the option is `0` then micro will not autosave.

-	default value: `false`
+	default value: `0`

 * `basename`: in the infobar, show only the basename of the file being edited rather than the full path.